eons-dev/cloudflare_update.build/readme.md

 To work around this issue an others, all instances of `@` are replaced by the current domain's name before the request is sent.
 This maintains consistency with Cloudflare's current UI while only requiring you make your domains follow the `_config.@` format.
 See below for an example.

+### No Ability to Delete DNS Records
+We just don't support deleting or wiping dns records yet.

 ### Cloudflare Filters are Clobbered
 Cloudflare currently only uses Filters for its Firewall.
 Because we're lazy and didn't implement multi-level update checks, the only way to update firewall rules is by wiping them (see below on `"wipe": ["firewall_rules"]`) and recreating them.